Introduction

 Use lowercase for local variables, uppercase for constants.

-Use meaningful names for globals, short names for locals
+Use meaningful names for global variables, short names for local variables

 So, some good examples: